Chapter 3: How to Digitally Transform Your Business

 Tapping the right partner to consult on your transformation strategy lets you come up with a better plan than you could on your own, while also letting you stay focused on your core business.
 It will also help you avoid some of the rookie mistakes that inevitably happen when you go it alone.

-Collaborate on technology decisions and investments when leading a digital transformation in your organization.
+Collaborate on technology decisions and investments when leading a digital transformation in your organisation.

 Don’t make decisions in a vacuum.
 The changes brought by digital transformation will impact everyone’s daily workflow, and are meant to empower employees.
 Get everyone involved early and solicit ideas.
 Not only will you get better buy-in, you’ll get a better outcome, too.